gloriapul/hobby_sprout/design/concepts/UserProfile/UserProfile.md

       return { error: `User profile for ${user} not found.` };
     }
     return {};
-    // image link since a user can just set their profile image to image of their hobby, which is already available online
+    // image address link since a user can just set their profile image to link of image of their hobby that they can find online
     // no reason for a user to upload their own image since now that communities is not being implemented, they do not need or want to show their face necessarily
   }